Tanzu-Solutions-Engineering/tkg-lab/docs/app-team/01-login-kubeconfig.md

 # Log-in to workload cluster and setup kubeconfig

-1. Login to the workload cluster at https://gangway.wlc-1.tkg-aws-lab.winterfell.live (adjust for your base domain)
+1. (Using Incognito Window) Login to the workload cluster at https://gangway.wlc-1.tkg-aws-lab.winterfell.live (adjust for your base domain)
 2. Click Sign In
 3. Log into okta as cody@winterfell.live
 4. Give a secret question answer